 “Be careful, Mr. Grimmer.
 It seems that anyone who poses a threat to the Resurrectionists is being eliminated.”

 Jonathan was forced to agree.
 Since escaping the Resurrectionists, Jonathan had been trying to convince himself that they were no longer after him, that they didn’t know who he was.
-For the first time, he realized that it didn’t matter whether or not they were coming after him.
+For the first time, he realized that it didn’t matter whether or not they were coming for him.
 He was coming after them.
-They had killed his father.
+They had likely killed his father.
 They were planning to spread a deadly virus throughout the city.
 There was too much at stake to let them get away with it.

 It wasn’t just about writing an article for his newspaper any more, either.
 It was about saving his city.
 It was about catching his father’s killer.